-- 1. The Consultation Committee (also referred to as Advisory Board) is appointed by the Academic Board and is composed of representatives of research bodies, foreign universities and companies relevant to the research activities of the Doctorate in Energy, in the amount of at least one member for each of the research macro-areas of referred to in the art.
-3 of this Regulation. - 2.
+- 1. The Consultation Committee is appointed by the Academic Board and is composed of 5 to 10 members.
+The Coordinator is an ex officio member of the Consultation Committee.
+The members of the Consultation Committee include both academic and non-academic stakeholders, representing a mix of Italian and foreign individuals. - 2.
 The Committee meets at least once a year to assess the progress of the Program, develop proposals for defining and designing the educational offer and learning objectives, providing guidelines for continuous updating and improvement.